Early Life

-John Joseph Fisher was born on June 1, 1961, in San Francisco, California.
-He is the son of Doris and Donald Fisher, the founders of the Gap clothing and accessories retailer.
-He has two brothers, Robert and William.
-Fisher attended Phillips Exeter Academy and later graduated from Princeton University with a Bachelor of Arts in history in 1983.
-He then earned a Master of Business Administration from Stanford Graduate School of Business.
+John Joseph Fisher was born on June 1, 1961, in San Francisco, California, to Donald and Doris Fisher, the founders of Gap Inc. He attended Phillips Exeter Academy and Princeton University, graduating with a bachelor's degree in 1983.
+He later earned an MBA from Stanford University.

 Rise to Success